galenlim/hackthebox-htb-writeups/book.md

 ![dirbuster results](images/book/dirbustroot.png)

 The `admin` path is worth a closer look.
-And we find a similar login page but for administrators.
+We find a similar login page but for administrators.

 ![admin page](images/book/adminsignin.png)

 ### Logging In As User

-Now, let's put on the hat of a user and try signing up for an account.
-So that we can log in and see what inside the member area.
+Now, let's put on the hat of a user and sign up for an account to recon inside the membership area.

 After clicking on the "SIGN UP" button and creating a new account, we can sign into the website.